SHREENIDHI1903/signature-verifier/README.md

 📷 Screenshots

-📄 License
+📄 License and Attribution

-MIT License — feel free to use, fork, and build!
+This project is licensed under the MIT License.
+If you use or adapt this code, please give proper credit to the original author, [Shreenidhi](https://github.com/your-username), and link back to this repository.